 According to the National Board of Health’s guidelines, there must be an informed consent from the parent’s holder of the authority.
 In the case of joint parental authority, both parties must be informed and give consent to carry out the operation.

 This applies to all boys under 15 years age.

-There is no specific age limit for circumcision, but the best age, in our experience, is between 5-7 weeks with a weight preferably over 4 kilos.
+There is no specific age limit for circumcision, based on our many years of experience the best age is under 4 months, and a minimum weight of 5 kg.
 The typically most difficult age is between 2 years and 4 years, but it can still be done without problems.
 Age from 5 years and up, after which we assess circumcision using the classical method (conventional cut and sew) as being the most suitable method.